Lixhr/Greffe/README.md

 **Non-PIE only** - Greffe does not support position-independent binaries; Frida must have a known runtime address to generate relocations

 > [!NOTE]
-> A future improvement would be to embed Frida in the patched binary, and generate relocations dynamically.
+> A potential improvement would be to embed Frida directly into the patched binary to generate relocations at runtime.

 ---